 - Be made in respect of a specified class, type or description of vehicle, and may be revoked or amended by the Council.

 - Be expressed or limited to apply only on specified days, or between specified times, or in respect of specified events or classes of events, or be limited to specified maximum periods of time.

-- Also, where appropriate, prescribe, abolish or amend fees, whether annual, hourly or otherwise, as the Council may reasonably require for any parking space, building, transport station, or residents coupon parking scheme; and may prescribe the methods of displaying appropriate receipts for payments, or other authority to use or park in such spaces buildings or areas.
+- Also, where appropriate, prescribe, abolish or amend fees, whether annual, hourly or otherwise, as the Council may reasonably require for any parking space, parking area, building, transport station, or residents coupon parking scheme; and may prescribe the methods of displaying appropriate receipts for payments, or other authority to use or park in such spaces buildings or areas.